 The life that I work on everyday is about balance and ensuring my health is top of mind.

 I’m hoping this website helps those of you who seek to slow down and do life differently, ‘do it different’, with the added bonus that it’s from someone who really gets it.

 It’s aimed at helping you take steps to live your life in a way that is more respectful of what your body needs.

 Why I write

 Writing for me is ultimately about providing help and inspiration for others to make change.
 It is also the best way nowadays for me to fully express myself and I find it quite cathartic – helping me keep true to the balance I need in my life.
 So what you’ll see from me is not all about the gloss of change, there are some honest and open ‘bumps along the way’ in here too.

 As well as writing here, you’ll also find me in Thrive Global’s Journal, Arianna Huffington’s site aimed at ending the epidemic of stress and burnout.
 With over 20 years working flat out in a change management career, I figured I had something worth sharing on the matter!

-Everything I write is all in the spirit of slowing down, with a little bit of a laugh at myself and the ridiculousness of life chucked in too.
+Everything I write is all in the spirit of slowing down, with a little bit of a laugh at myself chucked in too.